-Chemotherapy is the most common and well-known medication-based treatment for most types of cancer, including mesothelioma.
-It involves using drugs that target and kill cancer cells.
-Unfortunately, though, most of these medications are not specific to tumors; they are specific to all cells that grow and divide rapidly.
-This means that they kill cancer cells, but also healthy cells that grow quickly, like blood cells and hair follicle cells.
+The first-line of treatment for most patients with mesothelioma is chemotherapy.
+It involves using medications that kill cancer cells during their rapid growth and cell division.
+Unfortunately, these medications are not specific to tumors.
+This means that while they kill cancer cells, they also damage healthy cells that grow quickly, like blood cells and hair follicles.

 This doesn’t mean that other chemotherapy drugs cannot be used in mesothelioma treatment.
-Doctors may prescribe other chemotherapy agents such as carboplatin, doxorubicin, and navelbine, but these alternatives have not been clinically proven to be effective, or they are still in trials to prove effectiveness in treating mesothelioma.
+Doctors may prescribe other chemotherapy agents such as carboplatin, doxorubicin, and navelbine, but these alternatives have not been clinically proven to be as effective, or they are still in trials to prove safety and efficacy.

 Chemotherapy Side Effects

-Although this is the most effective type of medicated treatment for most cases of mesothelioma, chemotherapy is not perfect.
-Because it is not specific to cancer cells, it causes a number of unpleasant and uncomfortable side effects.
-These can be so severe that chemotherapy drugs are typically given in cycles with a couple of weeks in between administering the drug so that the body can recover.
+Although chemotherapy is the most effective type of treatment for mesothelioma, it is not always easy.
+Because the medications are not specific to cancer cells, patients may experience a range of side effects from mild to severe.
+Because of their side effects, chemotherapy drugs are typically given in cycles with a couple of weeks of break between administering doses to give the body time to recover.

 Chemotherapy medications may be given orally, but most often they are administered intravenously.
-This allows the drugs to get right into the bloodstream where they can circulate throughout the whole body and attack any cells growing and dividing at a rapid pace.
-Common side effects of chemotherapy with any such medication include hair loss, fatigue, pain, nausea and vomiting, bleeding, and infections.
+This allows the drugs to go immediately into the bloodstream where they can circulate throughout the whole body and attack any cells growing and dividing at a rapid pace.
+Common side effects of chemotherapy drugs can include:

-To be treated with this kind of medication a patient is injected with the chosen photosensitizing agent.
-This drug travels to all areas of the body, but stays longer in cancer cells than healthy cells.
-After two or three days, most of the medication has been eliminated, but it lingers in the tumors.
-A light on the end of an endoscope can then be inserted into the body and aimed at the tumor to activate the medication, which then kills cells.
+To be treated by this method, a patient is injected with the optimal photosensitizing agent.
+This drug travels to all areas of the body, but stays longer in cancer cells than in healthy cells.
+After two or three days, most of the medication has been eliminated from the healthy part of the body, but it lingers in the tumors.
+A light on the end of an endoscope can then be inserted into the body and aimed at the tumor to activate the medication, which then kills cancer cells.

 Immunotherapy Mesothelioma Medications

-Another newer line of attack against mesothelioma is through the use of immunotherapy medications.
-There are various kinds of substances used to treat cancer this way, but the general idea is to stimulate the immune system to attack cancer cells.
-Cancer cells are too similar to healthy cells in the body for a normally-operating immune system to attack them.
-They are not recognized as foreign.
-In order to get the immune system to attack, it must be pushed in some way.
+Cancer cells are too similar to healthy cells in the body for the immune system to recognize and attack them.
+The immune system is unable to see them as foreign or harmful.
+In order to convince the immune system to attack, it must be pushed in some way.

-One of the newest lines of treatment in mesothelioma and other types of cancers is the development of drugs that are more specific than chemotherapy drugs.
-These are drugs that specifically target and kill cancer cells only.
-They are even being designed to target cells from specific types of cancer.
+One of the upcoming lines of treatment in mesothelioma and other types of cancers is the development of drugs that are more specific than chemotherapy drugs.
+These are medications that recognize, target and kill cancer cells only.
+These drugs are so specific that some are being designed to target cells from specific types of cancer.
 For instance, mesothelin is a protein that has been found to be expressed mostly in mesothelioma tumors.
-Drugs that can target this compound specifically are being tested.
+Drugs that can specifically target this compound are currently being tested.

-Mesothelioma medications are varied, with chemotherapy drugs leading the way.
-These have proven to be the most effective drugs in treating this type of cancer, but the side effects are a major drawback.
-As research continues, doctors and patients are hopeful that newer medications will be as effective or more so and with fewer side effects.
-Targeted medications, immunotherapy and photodynamic drugs, and anti-angiogenesis drugs all show promise and have fewer side effects than chemotherapy.
+There is a variety of medications used to treat mesothelioma, with chemotherapy drugs as the usual first line of treatment.
+They have proven to be the most effective drugs in treating this type of cancer, but the side effects are a major drawback.
+As research continues, doctors and patients are hopeful that newer medications will be even more effective and will cause fewer side effects.
+Photodynamic drugs, anti-angiogenesis agents, immunotherapy, and targeted medications all show promise and can be better tolerated than chemotherapy.
 Much more research needs to be done, but even now patients with mesothelioma and their doctors have a lot of options for medication treatment.